Richie Rich's Christmas Wish: Plot

-Though his parents no longer recognize him, his dog, Dollar, does.
-He takes Dollar with him, only to enrage Reggie, his current owner.
-Reggie orders policemen to search for Richie, who is called a "dognapper", and announces a reward for catching him.
+Though his parents no longer recognize Richie, his dog, Dollar, does.
+He takes Dollar with him, which enrages Reggie, his current owner.
+Reggie orders policemen to search for Richie, who is labelled a "dognapper", and announces a reward for catching him.
 After outsmarting policemen who try to catch him, Richie finds Cadbury, still part of Root Canal, and Keanbean, who runs a laboratory called "Keanbean's World of Wonders".
 Richie questions Keanbean about the wishing machine, which requires a Pegliasaurus wishing bone to be complete.

 Aided by his friends, Richie goes to the city museum to retrieve the bone from a Pegliasaurus skeleton.
-After passing through laser detection systems, they get it, using a fishing rod invented by Keanbean.
-Before leaving the museum, Richie and his friends spot Reggie's parents, who are now working as night guards.
+After passing through laser detection systems, they get it with a fishing rod invented by Keanbean for Richard.
+Before leaving the museum, Richie and his friends spot Reggie's parents now working as night guards, the only job they could get after Reggie sued them.

 Once they reach the lab, they get the machine to work.
 However, Reggie arrives with the policemen before Richie can make his wish.
 Richie, Cadbury, Keanbean, and Richie's friends are imprisoned, while Reggie takes the machine home.
 At home, Reggie wishes for the ability to fly, but before he can make another wish, Dollar runs off with the wishbone.
 When it does not work the second time, he leaves the room in a huff, and retires.
 In jail, Richie and his friends are bailed out by Root Canal.
 They all rush to the manor, and Richie tries to make a wish while Reggie is still sleeping.
 However, the machine is no longer working, as Reggie had kicked it in anger earlier.
 While Keanbean fixes it, Reggie wakes up and comes flying in, only to be subdued by Richie and his friends.
 After this, everyone quits working for Reggie.
 The machine starts working again, and Richie wishes he was born.

 Richie later sets right all the things that had gone wrong since his vanishing act.
 Everyone is glad to have him back, so they gather around a Christmas tree and sing.

 Extended TV ending

-Reggie's parents catch him red-handed with his actions against Richie.
-They make Reggie apologize for all the trouble he caused Richie, admitting that he was the one who took control of the sleigh and ruined the event.
-Richie realizes that it was not his fault and forgives Reggie.
+Reggie's parents catch him red-handed with his actions against Richie and make him apologize for all the trouble he caused Richie, admitting that he was the one who took control of the sleigh and ruined the event.
+Realizing that the incident was not his fault, Richie forgives Reggie.